 Although it’s not compulsory to pay scheme contributions when you're on unpaid parental leave, you can choose to pay any missed contributions when you return to work.

-If you do choose to pay contributions to cover any period of unpaid leave, you must notify your employer within six weeks of your return to work and pay the contributions within three months.
+If you do choose to pay contributions to cover any period of unpaid leave, you must notify your employer in the first instance and do so, within three months of your return to work.
 You're only permitted to pay back six months worth of missed contributions and if these contributions are not paid then you won’t accumulate any pension benefits for the unpaid leave period.

 If you don't return to work after a period of parental leave